-Finding your best Kilimanjaro group travel tour means finding your best group and getting your best offer from the best tour operator.
-If you already are a group, then skip to the section on how to get your best Kilimanjaro climbing offer for your group.
+Finding your best Kilimanjaro group tour means finding your best group and getting your best offer from the best tour operator.
+If you already have a group of climbers, then skip to the section on how to get your best Kilimanjaro climbing offer for your group.
 If you don’t have a group yet, you have two choices: form your own group or join an existing group.

 To find your best group tour, it’s best to start planning at least 6 to 9 months ahead of your climb.
 Leave yourself enough time to carefully consider all criteria to watch out for in a Kilimanjaro group tour.
 When you book well in advance, it’s much easier to find your best tour, coordinate it with your schedule, and secure matching flight tickets at a reasonable price.